JiriCagis/MyWiki/programovani/introductionIntoLinux/introductionIntoLinux.md

 The dd command copies a file, converting the format of the data in the process, according to the operands specified.
 Its power comes from the flexibility – you can tell it the exact block size, it can copy around corrupted data, and it isn’t picky about devices – if you want to overwrite your hard drive with zeroes straight from /dev/zero, you’re welcome to do it.
 It’s also commonly used for creating live USB sticks from hybrid ISO images.

 ```
-dd if=/dev/sda of=~/disk1.img		# Create a ISO disc image from the CD in the computer
+dd if=/dev/sda of=~/disk1.img		# create a ISO disc image from the CD in the computer
-dd if=/dev/sda of=~/disk1.img		# Create an img file of the /dev/sda hard drive
+dd if=/dev/sda of=~/disk1.img		# create an img file of the /dev/sda hard drive
-dd if=disk1.img of=/dev/sda			# Restore backup image onto hard drive sda
+dd if=disk1.img of=/dev/sda		# restore backup image onto hard drive sda
 dd if=/dev/zero of=/dev/sdX bs=1M	# securely erase a hard drive with zeroes
 ```